cavamh forum The Exchange – coming soon.

 Complaints about social media sites have been growing, their lack of control over the “fake news” the hijacking and flooding of foreign bots and people paid to disrupt campaigns and elections etc. There have been articles upon articles written about Twitter and harassment.
 The trolls and the bots are ever present.

-In this current climate of covid 19 lockdown the sheer volume of fake news, scaremongering and the rise of curtain twitching cyber vigilantes has grown to epic proportions across almost all social media platforms.
+In this current climate the sheer volume of fake news, scaremongering and the rise of cyber vigilantes has grown to epic proportions across almost all social media platforms.

 Its got to the point now that I am spending a disproportionate amount of my time blocking pages and indeed people on my own friends list, and I’m not the only one to notice this, one by one friends are “taking a break from Facebook for their mental health”.
 Yes social media claims to give you control over who and what you see – but the reality is that those controls are not just well hidden from casual users but they require you to jump through several hoops and choose different settings for different groups of users and to remember when you do post something which group can or cannot see it and change the permissions accordingly.

 The other thing Facebook in particular has done is to remove the ability for most people to have a bit of anonymity that forums have always offered, critics argue that anonymity means people can hide behind a screen name and choose to be horrible or nasty without fear of consequence – and theres a degree of truth to that, however there are plenty of “fake accounts” on Facebook and Twitter and any internet troll worthy of the name knows full well how to create those accounts and get themselves onto peoples friends lists.